-Doctoral thesis - syntax and semantics in modern Arabic prose

-My doctoral dissertation (Persson 2002) comprised a survey of the relationship between the semantics of main clause predicates and the choice of finite or infinite verb forms in direct object complement clauses in Modern Standard Arabic (MSA).
-The study was corpus based and conducted within the realm of typological methodology and functional linguistic theory.
+Doctoral thesis - syntax and semantics in modern Arabic prose infinite verb forms in direct object complement clauses in Modern Standard Arabic (MSA).
+The study was conducted within the realm of functional grammatical theory.
 Eight types of object complement clauses were found in the MSA data; four of these were finite, two participial and two were masdar clauses.
 The analysis of the data showed a connection between different clause types in MSA and specific semantic surroundings.
 Main clause predicates conveying manipulation, cognition or utterance were surveyed.
 A majority of the main clause predicates clearly belonged to one of these three semantic classes.
 However, the semantics of some of the main clause predicates varied according to the choice of complement clause.
 The method developed, and the experience in corpus linguistics gained from this work, created a firm foundation for my later research, especially my surveys of verb forms and verbal syntax, in Arabic dialectology.